mathsemilio/simple-apod-browser/README.md

 photograph of our universe is featured, along with a brief explanation written by a professional astronomer."

-*For more info, refer to this link:*
+*For more info, refer to these links:*
 <p><a href="https://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day">Astronomical Picture of the Day - Wikipedia</a></p>
 <p><a href="https://apod.nasa.gov/apod/astropix.html">Astronomical Picture of the Day - Official Website</a></p>